Load Data from AWS Glue

 Note

-11. Add the key and data type, which represents the name of the column in the database and its data type, respectively.
+11. Add the key and data type, which represent the name of the column in the database and its data type, respectively.
 Select Apply.

-12. On the Visual tab workspace area, from the Transform list, select DropFields.
+12. On the Visual tab workspace area, select Add nodes, and then select DropFields from the list.

-13. On the Node properties tab (for Drop Fields), from the Node parents list, select SingleStore connector for AWS Glue.
+13. On the Transform tab (for Drop Fields), from the Node parents list, select SingleStore connector for AWS Glue.

-15. On the Visual tab workspace area, from the Transform list, select Custom Transform.
+15. On the Visual tab workspace area, select Add node, and then select Custom Transform from the list.

-16. On the Node properties tab (for Custom transform), from the Node parents list, select Drop Fields.
+16. From the Node parents list, select Drop Fields.

-17. On the Transform tab, add the following script to the Code block box:
+17. Add the following script to the Code block box:

 def MyTransform (glueContext, dfc) -> DynamicFrameCollection: